EnKF-C user guide: UPDATE

 then the ensemble anomalies for any model state element will be inflated by 6\,\%, but no more than $1 + 0.5 (\sigma_f / \sigma_a - 1)$, where $\sigma_f$ and $\sigma_a$ represent the forecast and analysis ensemble spreads for this element.
 Specification

 is equivalent to

-Capping inflation by the magnitude of reduction of the ensemble spread is a default mode of application of inflation in EnKF-C; to revert to the uniform inflation add qualifier \verb|PLAIN| to the entry \verb|INFLATION| in the main parameter file, e.g.:
+Capping inflation by the magnitude of reduction of the ensemble spread is the default in EnKF-C; to revert to the uniform inflation add qualifier \verb|PLAIN| to the entry \verb|INFLATION| in the main parameter file, e.g.:

-The common inflation settings in the main parmater file can be overwritten by settings for particular model variables specified in the model parameter file (sec.~\ref{sec:modelprm}).
+The common inflation settings in the main parameter file can be overwritten by settings for particular model variables specified in the model parameter file (sec.~\ref{sec:modelprm}).